-Knock-In Level Knock-In Event Lowest Performing Underlying Valuation Date Trigger Level Trigger Event Least Performing Underlying Final Valuation Date
+Trigger Level Trigger Event Least Performing Underlying Final Valuation Date

+Investment Timeline

+Trade Date

+The Contingent Coupon Rate is set, the Initial Level of each Underlying is observed, and the Trigger Level and Coupon Barrier for each Underlying are determined.

+Quarterly, including the Final Valuation Date (callable after 1 year)

-Investment Time line Trade Date The Contingent Coupon Rate is set, the Initial Level of each Underlying is observed, and the Trigger Level and Coupon Barrier for each Underlying are determined. ļ If the closing level of each Underlying is equal to or greater than its respective Coupon Barrier on any Observation Date, Credit Suisse will pay you a Contingent Coupon on the applicable Coupon Payment Date.
-Quarterly (callable after 1 year) The Securities will be called if the closing level of each Underlying on any Observation Date on or after September 15, 2015 is equal to or greater than its respective Initial Level.
-If the Securities are called, Credit Suisse will pay you a cash payment per Security equal to \$10.00 plus the Contingent Coupon payable on the Automatic Call Date. Ļ The Final Level of each Underlying is observed on the Final Valuation Date.
-If the Securities are not called, a Trigger Event has not occurred and the Final Level of each Underlying is equal to or greater than its respective Coupon Barrier, on the Maturity Date Credit Suisse will pay you a cash payment per Security equal to \$10.00 plus the Contingent Coupon payable.
-Maturity date If the Securities have not been called, a Trigger Event has not occurred and the Final Level of any Underlying is less than its Coupon Barrier, on the Maturity Date, Credit Suisse will pay you a cash payment per Security equal to \$10.00.
-If the Securities have not been called and a
+If the Closing Level of each Underlying is equal to or greater than its respective Coupon Barrier on any Observation Date, Credit Suisse will pay you a Contingent Coupon on the applicable Coupon Payment Date.

+The Securities will be called if the Closing Level of each Underlying on any Observation Date on or after September 12, 2016 is equal to or greater than its respective Initial Level.
+If the Securities are called, Credit Suisse will pay you a cash payment per Security equal to \$10.00 plus the Contingent Coupon payable on the Automatic Call Date.

+The Final Level of each Underlying is observed on the Final Valuation Date.

+If the Securities have not been called and a Trigger Event has not occurred, on the Maturity Date, Credit Suisse will pay you a cash payment per Security equal to \$10.00.

+Maturity date

-Trigger Event has occurred, Credit Suisse will pay you less than the principal amount, if anything, resulting in a loss on your initial investment proportionate to the depreciation of the Least Performing Underlying, for an amount equal to:
+If the Securities have not been called and a Trigger Event has occurred, Credit Suisse will pay you less than the principal amount, if anything, resulting in a loss on your initial investment proportionate to the depreciation of the Least Performing Underlying from its Initial Level to its Final Level, for an amount equal to:

-\$10.00 + (\$10.00 x Underlying Return of the Least Performing Underlying) per Security
+\$10.00 + (\$10.00 × Underlying Return of the Least Performing Underlying) per Security

 INVESTING IN THE SECURITIES INVOLVES SIGNIFICANT RISKS.
 YOU MAY LOSE SOME OR ALL OF YOUR PRINCIPAL AMOUNT.
 ANY PAYMENT ON THE SECURITIES, INCLUDING ANY REPAYMENT OF PRINCIPAL, IS SUBJECT TO CREDIT SUISSE'S ABILITY TO PAY ITS OBLIGATIONS AS THEY BECOME DUE.
+IF CREDIT SUISSE WERE TO DEFAULT ON ITS OBLIGATIONS, YOU MAY NOT RECEIVE ANY AMOUNTS OWED TO YOU UNDER THE SECURITIES.

-The Securities will not pay a Contingent Coupon if the closing level of any Underlying is below its Coupon Barrier on the applicable Observation Date.
-The Securities will not be subject to an Automatic Call on an Observation Date (quarterly, beginning September 15, 2015) if the closing level of any Underlying on such Observation Date is below its Initial Level.
+The Securities will not pay a Contingent Coupon if the Closing Level of any Underlying is below its Coupon Barrier on the applicable Observation Date.
+The Securities will not be subject to an Automatic Call on an

+Observation Date (quarterly, beginning September 12, 2016) if the Closing Level of any Underlying on such Observation Date is below its Initial Level.
 If the Securities are not called, you will lose some or all of your investment at maturity if a Trigger Event occurs.